Changing Course, Transforming Education

 By Lauren Taylor

 Fragile contexts are painful.
-On almost every visit to areas where we work, students share with me their stories of violence.
+On almost every field visit, students share with me their stories of violence.
 Each one is horrific in its own right.
 Yet three years later, this story remains with me foremost because of what she said about not knowing how to handle tear gas.
 What eleven-year-old should know how to handle tear gas?!
 That knowledge should not be part of any childhood.

 No matter what one’s national, political, or religious views, I hope most would agree that schools should be off limits as tools of conflict.
 When parents send their children to school each morning, they do so hoping they will be safe.
-And schools should be safe, joyful havens for children to learn, grow, and develop.
-After all, education is the foundation for life and for experiencing all the fullness God intends.
+And schools should be – safe, joyful havens for children to learn, grow, and develop.
+After all, education is the foundation for life.

-Yet, in fragile contexts, the quest for a true childhood feels next to impossible.
+Yet in fragile contexts, the quest for a true childhood feels next to impossible.
 In the West Bank, there are military bases and outputs constructed within 500 meters of 200 pre-existing schools.
-The United Nations reports there were 103 education-related incidents in 2021 with settlers and military that affected schools and 7,500 students.
-These incidents injured 171 students and included 26 instances of weapon fire and 62 other interferences such as military personnel entering schools.
-Children also struggle to access schools.
+The United Nations1 reports there were 103 education-related incidents in 2021 with settlers and military that affected schools and 7,500 students.
+These incidents injured 171 students and included 26 instances of weapon fires and 62 other interferences such military entering schools.
+And children struggle to access schools.
 The Palestinian Ministry of Education reported 6,759 students and 978 teachers were delayed on their way to school, and 90 children and 31 teachers were arrested.
 According to the Ministry, 5,781 single subject, 40-minute classes were lost, all in a time when the COVID-19 pandemic already wreaks havoc on education.

 And political conflict is not the only factor preventing safe schools.
 Peer-to-peer violence remains a global problem, including in the West Bank.
 In a 2021 baseline assessment for our European Union-funded project, SAFE, only 49.9% of children (55.5% boys and 44.5% girls) reported good relationships with teaches and peers.
 There is still violent discipline by some teachers.
 One mother, Huda, from a Hebron village, told us of a teacher who “had physically punished my son, who came home crying and saying he won't go back to school.
 I went to the school and talked to the teacher, who said he knows well how to treat and educate children."